 Source: Apple Forum

-Scenario 2: After upgrade to MacOS Mojave, I cannot login or connect to App Store.
+Scenario 2: After upgrade to MacOS Mojave, I cannot log in or connect to the App Store.

 I am using the latest MacBook Pro 2018 version.
 After upgrade to MacOS Mojave, I cannot sign out, login App Store or View my account.
 It always shows “Cannot Connect to App Store”.
 I also upgrade my iMac to MacOS Mojave, my iMac does not have this issue.
 How can I fix this issue on my 2018 MacBook Pro?
 Thank you